mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 ### Reposition the logo
 By default, the logo appears in the top left corner of the dashboard.
 You can move it further to the left or right by adjusting the `padding` of the `#page-header` element.
-Here’s an example of how to achieve this:
+Here is an example of how to achieve this:

 ```css
 #page-header {